sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/services/Bundles/README.md

-The job of the Bundles service is to offer methods to guarantee that all index JavaScript files of every bundle is already loaded before the application gets initialized.
+The job of the Bundles service is to offer methods to guarantee that all index JavaScript files of every bundle are already loaded before the application gets initialized.

 When all bundle JavaScript files are loaded the `bundlesReadyPromise` gets resolved and that is where the application gets started.
 We also call `bundleReady` to signalize that the AdminBundle is also ready.